Authors, You Should Always Think Twice Before Signing A Book Contract

 Even among some well-known small publishers, problems have arisen with overdue payment or no payment of royalties to authors.

-In recent times, Ellora’s Cave has experienced financial difficulty, and it seems as if it is now taking legal action against the RWA, who asked Ellora’s Cave to pay overdue royalties.
+Publisher Ellora’s Cave experienced financial difficulty, and it seems as if it is now taking legal action against the RWA, who asked Ellora’s Cave to pay overdue royalties.

-I know by some of the messages I have received from authors that quite a few have either not been paid, or in some cases, the publishers went broke yet retained the book rights.
+I know by some of the messages I get from authors that quite a few have not been paid.
+In some cases, the publishers went broke yet retained the book rights.

-Signing away your book rights is for (almost) ever, and if things go wrong, your book is gone.
+Signing away your book rights is for (almost) ever.

-If you have the opportunity to go with a publisher, don’t rush to sign a book contract without doing your homework first.
+If you have the opportunity to go with a publisher or literary agent, don’t rush to sign a book contract without doing your homework first.